Social Media Policies for UCSF Hosted or Branded Accounts

-Blogging and social media are important communications platforms to help tell the UCSF story.
-Through our participation in online media, the UCSF message will be able to reach wider audiences and UCSF will be able to impact more lives.
+Social media and blogging are important communication platforms to help tell the UCSF story.
+Through institutional participation in online media, the UCSF message can reach wider audiences and UCSF can impact more lives, but these channels come with their own risks and liabilities.

 Why we need guidelines

 UCSF has policies and guidelines for the use of online media to ensure that laws are being followed and that the University is being accurately and consistently represented in such communications.
-University employees who participate in the online world should understand their responsibilities when using these tools to communicate regarding the work and mission of UCSF.
-These guidelines apply to all members of the UCSF community participating in blogs and social media.
-Please note that as UCSF personnel, you must abide by UCSF policies and guidelines including, Campus Administrative Policies, the Campus Code of Conduct, Local and Campus Policies, and UCSF Identity Guidelines.
+University employees who participate in the online world in an official capacity should understand the impact of using these tools to communicate about the work and mission of UCSF.
+These guidelines apply to all members of the UCSF community participating in university-branded or -sponsored blogs and social media.

-UCSF-Sponsored Site: Official University-sponsored blogs and social media sites operated by UCSF departments or schools, approved by the deans, chairs and administration, and coordinated by University Relations or Medical Center Marketing.
+UCSF-Sponsored Site: Official blogs and social media sites operated by UCSF departments or schools, approved by the deans, chairs and/or administration, and coordinated by University Relations or Medical Center Marketing.

-Non-UCSF-Sponsored Site: Any site not operating under the control of UCSF University Relations or Medical Center Marketing, or under the oversight of UCSF deans, chairs or administration.
+Non-UCSF-Sponsored Site: Any site not operating under the control of UCSF University Relations or Medical Center Marketing, or under the oversight of UCSF deans, chairs and/or administration.

 Email University Relations for details on approvals, legal responsibility, privacy policies and logo usage.
 Note that all UC, UCSF, school and department policies and guidelines related to privacy, logos, intellectual property, etc. apply to these communications media.

-For inquiries regarding UCSF Medical Center and UCSF Benioff Children's Hospital, email Medical Center Marketing.
+For inquiries regarding UCSF Medical Center and UCSF Benioff Children's Hospitals, email UCSF Health Marketing.

 If you plan to post photos or videos, or patient information in any format, including written, you are responsible for obtaining appropriate authorization and consent forms from all such persons in the photos or videos, including patients, employees, faculty, staff, students and visitors.